 This post contains affiliate links.

 I assign chores by not assigning them.
-Now, this doesn’t work for really small children, because early on there are limited chores that are age appropriate.
-So, for example, when we had two-year-olds, they always put the clean silverware away.
+Now, this doesn’t work for really small children, because early on there are limited age-appropriate chores.
+When we had two-year-olds, they always put the clean silverware away.
 This sort of chore was the perfect match for their abilities.

 But around ages 7 or 8, depending on maturity, my children were ready to graduate to The Chore Store (this is only fun, by the way, if you have more than one child competing for the chores).
 Allowing them to choose their jobs in a more creative manner encourages initiative and keeps attitudes about chores more positive.